 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 15% of the average value of its portfolio three types of futures contracts by the relative historical volatility of each type of futures contract as determined by the MLM Index Committee.
-Within each type of futures contract, the underlying constituent markets are equal dollar weighted.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 251% of the average value of its portfolio.